sonatype-nexus-community/nexus-repository-cpan/docs/CPAN_USER_DOCUMENTATION.md

 ### Proxying CPAN Repositories

-You can set up an P2 proxy repository to access a remote repository location, for example to proxy the official CPAN repository at [https://www.cpan.org/](https://www.cpan.org/)
+You can set up a CPAN proxy repository to access a remote repository location, for example to proxy the official CPAN repository at [https://www.cpan.org/](https://www.cpan.org/)

 To proxy a CPAN repository, you simply create a new 'cpan (proxy)' as documented in